gamejolt/doc-game-api/v1.x/batch/index.md

 All values of the sub URL, except the signature, need to be URL encoded.

-After the encoding of values is done, add the signature to the URL.

 Also, once the entire sub URL is constructed, everything after `&requests[]=` needs to be URL encoded as well.

-This results in double URl encoding for the values.
+This results in double URL encoding for the values.

+The signature for the main URL is appended to the end, and is crafted only for the main URL, not for the sub URLs.

 ### Steps